Mohana Cabral: Career

-Personal life
+Personal life & death

 Cabral entered into matrimony twice during her lifetime.
 Her initial marriage, which unfolded in 1951, was marked by a series of events.
 Engaged in rehearsals for a song featured in the Hindi film Sansar (1951), Cabral found herself in the rehearsal room of Bombay's Ambassador Hotel.
 Coincidentally, a young English man occupied a room directly opposite the rehearsal space.
 Perturbed by the incessant commotion generated by the rehearsals, his patience gradually wore thin over a span of three to four days.
 Finally reaching a breaking point, he succumbed to a fit of anger and promptly confronted the rehearsal room.
 However, upon catching sight of Cabral, his ire dissipated instantaneously, leading him to offer a sincere apology before promptly retreating to his own quarters.
 The allure of Cabral's beauty had thoroughly enchanted him.
 This young man was Edward Dawning, a pilot serving in the Royal Indian Air Force.
 A bond formed between Cabral and Edward, culminating in love that ultimately led to their matrimonial union.
 The couple had a son named Mark.
 However, their marriage was abruptly cut short when Edward met his death in an aviation accident at Calcutta airport a mere eighteen months after their nuptials.

-In the 1950s, Cabral entered into her second marriage with a British man John Defrates CBE, who held the position of general manager at Hindustan Lever Limited.
-John Defrates was the son of Captain H F "Harry" Defrates, a paddle steamer captain from Weymouth, England.
+In the 1950s, Cabral entered into her second marriage with a British man John DeFrates CBE, who held the position of general manager at Hindustan Lever Limited.
+John Defrates was the son of Captain H F "Harry" DeFrates, a paddle steamer captain from Weymouth, England.
 Their union was considered unconventional within their respective communities, which led Cabral and her husband to make the decision to sacrifice their professional careers.
 In response to objections from John's employer regarding his marriage to an Indian woman, he chose to resign from his position and pursue a diplomatic career with the United Nations.
 During the latter half of the 1950s, John was assigned to serve in Beirut, Lebanon, and Cabral accompanied him to this new posting.
 It was during their time in Beirut that Cabral and John welcomed their daughter, Clare, into the world.
 After spending nearly 25 years in Beirut, John's diplomatic duties led to a transfer to Vienna, Austria.
 Following John's retirement in 1986, he, along with Cabral and their daughter, relocated to France.
 In 1984, Cabral's father-in-law died in London at the age of 89.
-Cabral's son, Mark "Marik" Defrates (1950–2016), from her previous marriage, pursued a career as a chaos magician and jeweller based in Key West, Florida.
+Cabral's son, Mark Dawning (later Mark Defrates; 1951–2016) (Marik), from her previous marriage, pursued a career as a chaos magician and jeweller based in Key West, Florida.
 Mark also established an online association called Z (Cluster) in the 1990s, which served as a platform for individuals interested in chaos magic.
-Cabral's daughter, Clare Defrates-Penelon, is married and currently resides with her children in La Coucourde, France.
+Cabral's daughter, Clare DeFrates-Penelon, is married and currently resides with her children in La Coucourde, France.

+Following a heart attack, Mohana died on 11 September 1990 in France at age 61.
+Her then husband John DeFrates died on 12 September 1998 in Montelimar, France.